dfr/freebsd-images/README.md

   - This adds /rescue to freebsd-base to help with debugging.
 - freebsd${ver}-minimal
-  - This adds core system utilities and package management to support shall-based workloads.
+  - This adds core system utilities and package management to support shell-based workloads.
 - freebsd${ver}-small
-  - This adds a wider set of system utilities for broader support of shall-based workloads.
+  - This adds a wider set of system utilities for broader support of shell-based workloads.